 Family Care Team

-The Family Care Team (FCT) at Kirkwood Hospice provides emotional and psychological support for those living with, affected by or bereaved through a life-limiting illness.
+The Family & Spiritual Care Team at Kirkwood Hospice provides emotional and psychological support for those living with, affected by or bereaved through a life limiting illness.

 What We Offer

 - Pre-Bereavement support for the patient, their family and friends